Strategic Leadership (MHR102)

 Content

-• Current leadership theoretical approaches with emphasize on power/influence, change management and transformational leadership theory.
+• Current theoretical approaches to leadership with emphasis on power/influence, change management and transformational leadership theory

 Learning outcome